CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - URLs:
   - https://github.com/relaycorp/letro-android
   - https://docs.relaycorp.tech/letro-server/
-- Level of maturity: Experimental.
+- Maturity: Experimental.
 - Coverage: The implementation exercises the entire protocol as defined in {{VERAID}}, except for organisation signatures and bot members.
 It uses the VeraId JVM Library to issue member signatures on Android, and the VeraId Authority to issue Member Id Bundles under a variety of domain names operated by Relaycorp (e.g. `applepie.rocks`, `cuppa.fans`).
-- Licensing: Freely distributable with acknowledgement (GNU GPLv3 and Apache 2.0 licences).
+- Licensing: Freely distributable with acknowledgement (GNU GPLv3 and GNU AGPLv3 licences).
 - Contact: https://relaycorp.tech/
 - Last updated: 2024